4ndrelim/data-structures-and-algorithms/src/main/java/algorithms/binarySearch/README.md

 Image Source: GeeksforGeeks

 BinarySearch is a more straightforward and intuitive version of the binary search algorithm.
-In this approach, after the mid-value is calculated, the high and low pointers are adjusted by just one unit.
+In this approach, after the mid-value is calculated, the high or low pointer is adjusted by just one unit.
 From the above example, after mid points to index 4 in the first search, the low pointer moves to index 5 (+1 from 4) when narrowing the search.
 Similarly, when mid points to index 7 in the second search, the high pointer shifts to index 6 (-1 from 7) when narrowing the search.
 This prevents any possibility of infinite loops.
 During the search, the moment mid-value is equal to the target value, the search ends prematurely.
+Note that there is no need for a "condition" method as the condition is already captured in the predicates of the if-else blocks.

 ## BinarySearchTemplated